ColdFusion MX Coding Guidelines - Appendix: Performance Techniques

 COLUMN = <cfqueryparam cfslqtype="cf_sql_xxx" value="#variable#">

-the query is executed.
-It is also more secure since it prevents rogue SQL from
+This allows the optimizer to compile the query once and reuse it every time the query is executed.
+It is also more secure since it prevents rogue SQL from being passed into a query (because it validates the type of the data).

 Note: This has been verified for CFMX.